-- 1. The initial assessment report should indicate climatic and cultural factors in order to ensure that blankets and clothing are appropriate to men, women and children, and to age.
-They should be supplied separately, not in mixed bales. - 2.
-Women need specialised clothing for reasons of hygiene and personal dignity.
+1. Appropriateness: the initial assessment report should indicate climatic and cultural factors in order to ensure that blankets and clothing are appropriate to men, women and children, and to age.
+They should be supplied separately, not in mixed bales.

+2. Women's needs: women need specialised clothing for reasons of hygiene and personal dignity.
 They must also receive appropriate material for their monthly sanitary needs.
 It is important that these materials are appropriate and discrete, or women will not use them.
 Given the sensitivity of this issue, women must be involved in making decisions about what is provided.
-(See Water Supply and Sanitation standard 2, excreta disposal, in chapter 2.) - 3.
-The insulation capacity of blankets and clothes decreases significantly when they are wet (10 to 15 times) and bodies lose more thermal energy. - 4.
+(See Water Supply and Sanitation, excrete disposal, in chapter 1.)

+3.Insulation: the insulation capacity of blankets and clothes decreases significantly when they are wet (10 to 15 times) and bodies lose more thermal energy.
 Using many layers of clothing or blankets does not necessarily keep people warmer because with more fabric weight there is less warmth.
-It is therefore more cost-effective to invest in better quality blankets that will keep people warm rather than larger numbers of cheaper, poorer quality blankets. - 5.
-For guidance on issues relating to thermal resistance and climate see UNDP (1995), listed in Appendix 1.
+It is therefore more cost-effective to invest in better quality blankets that will keep people warm rather than larger numbers of cheaper, poorer quality blankets.

+4. Issues relating to thermal resistance and climate: for further guidance see UNDP (1995).